sauravdani/sauravdani/README.md

 ### 👨‍💻 Data Scientist | Full Stack Developer | CDAC PG-DBDA Graduate

+Currently pursuing a **Post-Graduate Diploma in Big Data Analytics (PG-DBDA)** at **CDAC-ACTS, Pune**.
 I am a passionate developer bridging the gap between complex **Data Science** algorithms and interactive **Full Stack** applications.
 With a strong foundation in Python and Deep Learning, I build tools that visualize data and solve real-world problems.

 ---